apache/zeppelin/docs/interpreter/python.md

 print("".join(z.checkbox("f3", [("o1","1"), ("o2","2")],["1"])))
 ```

 ## Zeppelin features not fully supported by the Python Interpreter

 * Interrupt a paragraph execution (`cancel()` method) is currently only supported in Linux and MacOs.
 If interpreter runs in another operating system (for instance MS Windows) , interrupt a paragraph will close the whole interpreter.
+A JIRA ticket is opened to implement this feature in a next release of the interpreter.
 * Progression bar in webUI  (`getProgress()` method) is currently not implemented.
 * Code-completion is currently not implemented.
-* Zeppelin Dynamic Form can only be used if py4j Python library is installed in your system.
-If not, you can install it with `pip install py4j`.

 ## Matplotlib integration
  The python interpreter can display matplotlib graph with the function **_zeppelin_show()_**